 Is there an afterlife?
+What happens after death?
 That can only be explained by people up above the sky having samosa and cutting chai in breezy summers.

 Once that happens, blood never again courses to the cerebrum, which implies mind-work ends momentarily.
 You lose all your brain stem reflexes — your gag reflex, your pupil reflex all that is no more.